 1925 or later - A view looking south on Hill toward 7th -- note the Pantages vertical on the north side of the theatre.
 And a block farther south we get a bit of the dome of the RKO Hillstreet, open in 1922.
 Thanks to Ken McIntyre for finding this one.
 The Harris & Frank Building at 635-639 Hill St. opened in 1925.

-1926 - The Pantages is running "Marriage License?"
+1926 - The Pantages was running "Marriage License?"
 No, the Ritz Brothers weren't in the Frank Borzage film -- they were the headliners of the live show.
 The photo is in the USC Digital Library collection.
 The Los Angeles Public Library also has a version of the photo.

 1926 - A Los Angeles Public Library photo of the Pantages running "Marriage License?" -- a bit different from the take above.